 EP Meetings:

-On behalf of Andreas du Bois, MD, PhD, and Ignace Vergote, MD, PhD, meeting chairmen, we are pleased to invite you to the Expert Practicesm in Gynecologic Malignancies meeting in Brussels, Belgium, on 25 April 2015.
+On behalf of Andreas du Bois, MD, PhD, and Ignace Vergote, MD, PhD, meeting chairs, we are pleased to invite you to the Expert Practicesm in Gynecologic Malignancies meeting in Brussels, Belgium, on 25 April 2015.
 During this case-based meeting, leaders in the field will discuss, in an interactive format, clinical issues encountered daily by practicing physicians.

 [Travel Grant Statement]